Pakistan bids adieu to their Yusuf who mesmerized generations with his films

 The government of Pakistan had announced that the ancestral house of the actor would be converted into a heritage museum.
 The project, however, is yet to take off because the property’s current owner has moved court claiming that the government has assessed the property’s value at way less than its actual worth.
 “The matter is in court but the government has taken possession of the property,” says Khan.

-People of Lahore in Pakistan remembered how the roads of their city were deserted when Doordarshan had telecast ‘Mughal-e-Azam’ for the first time on TV more than four decades ago.
+People of Lahore in Pakistan remembered how the roads of their city were deserted when Doordarshan had telecast ‘Mughal-e-Azam’ in 1976 for the first time on TV more than four decades ago.

 “Aan, Mela, Shaheed, Daag — each of his films was a story in themselves.
 I gave him a script of my book in 1997 when he came to Islamabad and he wrote back to me about it later.
 India’s greatest film maker Satyajit Ray had said that Dilip Kumar was the ultimate method actor, which means he lived his roles.
 He had learned how to play the ‘sitar’ for his film ‘Kohinoor’ so that he could justify his role,” says Ahmed.